antongunov/favicongrabber.com/README.md

 # Favicon Grabber

-A simple tool to grab favicons.
+[Favicon Grabber](http://favicongrabber.com/) is an online service to grab (retrieve) favicons from any domain.

 ## License